lizmat/articles/review-of-2024.md

 Sadly, *Jonathan Worthington* also indicated that they would only remain minimally involved in the further development of [MoarVM](https://github.com/MoarVM/MoarVM), [NQP](https://github.com/raku/NQP) and [Rakudo](https://github.com/rakudo/rakudo/) in the foreseeable future.
 As such, all of their modules were moved to the [Raku Community Modules Adoption Center](https://github.com/raku-community-modules), where they were updated and re-released.

+It's hard to understate the importance of *Jonathan Worthington*'s work in the development and implementation of the Raku Programming Language.
+So on behalf of the current and past Raku Community members: **Thank You!**.

 ## Issues cleanup